What Taylor Swift’s Documentary Can Teach about Eating Disorders

 “Taylor Swift opens up about eating disorder.”

-It is arguably the most revealing part of Miss Americana, Taylor Swift’s Netflix documentary released last Friday.
+It is arguably the most revealing part of Miss Americana, Taylor Swift’s Netflix documentary.
 It’s the headline that circulated immediately after the film’s Sundance premiere, and the part mentioned in seemingly every review of the film since it started streaming.

 In the documentary, the singer talks candidly about her relationship with her body and food during the 1989 era of her career.
 While on tour for that fifth studio album, she says she significantly restricted her food intake and exercised frequently.
 She maintained lists of what she ate and, at times, “stopped eating” altogether.

 It’d be easy to package Swift’s revelation as a simplistic, reductive entertainment news story.
 A young, white, thin, attractive star saw an “unflattering” paparazzi photo and “chose” to starve herself.
 Once her “diet went too far,” she started eating again, gained weight, and is now recovered.
 Indeed, news coverage of celebrity eating disorders often takes this overly simplistic approach.

 To advance public understanding of eating disorders, however, we need to look beyond the headlines and eating disorder tropes.
 There’s more to eating disorders—to Swift’s and anyone else’s—and more to be gleaned from her disclosure.
 Swift herself does represent a stereotypical image of those affected by eating disorders.
 But we can take a more nuanced look at the lived illness and recovery experience by examining the way she described hers in Miss Americana.

 Here we eschew pictures of Swift at her thinnest and references to her size at her sickest.
 Instead, we extract and expand on several of her quotes about her eating disorder to discuss some lesser-reported truths:

 “I don’t think you know you’re doing that when you’re doing it gradually.”